Incorporating overdose education and naloxone

 Emphasize that the only method to reverse an opioid overdose that has proven to be safe and effective is to administer naloxone.

 ♦ Introduce Naloxone:

 2. Call 911 (review 911 Good Samaritan laws)

 4. Place person in recovery position if you stop administering rescue breaths or leave the person’s side

 5. Give 2nddose of naloxone after 2-3 minutes if 1st dose is not successful

-*Information provided on this site is not intended to cover everything.
+*Information provided on this site is not meant to cover everything.
 There are many places to find helpful information about naloxone and overdose prevention programs.

 - Access the SAMHSA Opioid Overdose Toolkit

 - Access StopOverdose for additional information specific to treatment providers including talking about overdose, overdose prevention, naloxone, and treatment